 - Recruit Provide educational opportunities for academically and financially disadvantaged students.

 - Retain Create a comprehensive and quality academic experience that will enhance each student’s ability to graduate.

 - Graduate Monitor and assist in academic advisement to ensure persistence in meeting the timeliness of degree completion.

-Please note that NJ DREAMERS are eligible to apply for the EOF Program and NJ State Aid, overall.
-You are an NJ Dreamer if you meet the following criteria:
+- Please note that New Jersey DREAMERS are eligible to apply for the EOF Program and New Jersey State Aid, overall.
+You are an New Jersey Dreamer if you meet the following criteria:

-- NOT a U.S. citizen or eligible non-citizen (green card holder)
+- are NOT a U.S. citizen or eligible non-citizen (green card holder),

-- Attended a New Jersey high school for at least 3 years
+- attended a New Jersey high school for at least three years,

-- Registered for Selective Service (male students only)
+- registered for Selective Service (male students only), and

-DREAMERS should complete the NJ Alternative Financial Aid Application: https://www.hesaa.org/pages/njalternativeapplication.aspx.
-The priority deadline is December 1, 2019.
+DREAMERS should complete the New Jersey Alternative Financial Aid Application.
+The priority deadline is December 1, 2020.